pradeep-lit/jarvis-cli/README.md

 - **Web Search**: Opens the first result from a web search based on the command.
 - **Text-to-Speech**: Uses `pyttsx3` and `gTTS` to provide voice responses.
 - **GPT-3.5 Integration**: Generates AI-powered responses using OpenAI's GPT-3.5-turbo model.
+- **Open Sites Directly**: Open Sites according to the command using Google Search.

 ## Requirements